 Choose a feeder where hummingbirds can perch while drinking.
 Several ornithologists, I spoke to agree with me that the “First Nature 3051” is great.
 It has a seating rail, is easy to clean and is only about 10 bucks online.

-Don’t forget to pick up an inexpensive set of wee brushes to clean out the plastic openings the hummingbirds sip the nectar through while you are on Amazon.
+Don’t forget to pick up an inexpensive set of wee brushes to clean out the plastic openings the hummingbirds sip the nectar through.

 Speaking of nectar, it’s so simple to make.

-Second Step — Make Your Food.
-Recipe For the Secret Sauce Hummingbirds Love
+Second Step — Recipe For the Secret Sauce Hummingbirds Love

 “Just use 4 parts hot water to one part white sugar.
 It’s the closest thing to what they are drinking in the wild,” says Kurt Leuschner, Professor of Natural Resources and Field Ornithology at College of the Desert.

-Leuschner points out you should NOT use sugar in the raw, brown sugar or honey.
-You may think it’s better for hummers but those sugars gunk up the feeder, attract bacteria and can get stuck in the crop (throat) of hummingbirds and cause them big problems.
+Leuschner points out you should NOT use sugar in the raw, brown sugar, or honey.
+You may think it’s better for hummers but those sugars can get stuck in the crop (throat) of hummingbirds and cause them big problems.

-You also don’t need the red liquid sold on Amazon or in your fancy-schmancy garden center.
+You also don’t need the red liquid sold in Home Depot or in your fancy-schmancy garden center.